GLOBAL MARKETS-Dollar, shares fall as U.S. government shutdown looms

 NEW YORK, Sept 30 (Reuters) - Global stock markets fell and the dollar dropped against major currencies on Monday as a partial U.S. government shutdown neared reality, with passage of an 11th hour stop-gap spending bill seen as unlikely.

-The Democrat-controlled U.S. Senate killed a proposal by the Republican-led House of Representatives to delay Obamacare for a year in return for temporary funding of the federal government beyond Monday.
+The Democrat-controlled U.S. Senate killed a proposal by the Republican-led House of Representatives to delay President Barack Obama's health care program for a year in return for temporary funding of the federal government beyond Monday.

-Obama said he planned to talk to congressional leaders later on Monday, as well as on Tuesday and Wednesday, but held out no new offer of compromise.
-The president said he was not "resigned" to a shutdown.
+President Obama, saying he was not "resigned" to a shutdown, said he planned to talk to congressional leaders later, as well as on Tuesday and Wednesday, but held out no new offer of compromise on his signature health-care law.

-Defense names declined, as a prolonged government shutdown would most likely diminish the amount of new contracts.
-Raytheon Co fell 1.1 percent to $77.36, and Lockheed Martin Corp fell 0.9 percent to $128.02, while Boeing Co slipped 0.8 percent to $117.80.
+Shares of defense companies declined, as a prolonged government shutdown would most likely diminish the amount of new contracts.
+Raytheon Co closed 1.4 percent lower at $77.07 and Lockheed Martin Corp fell 1.3 percent to $127.55, while Boeing Co slipped 1.1 percent to $117.50.

 Wall Street has weathered similar incidents in the past.
 During a shutdown from Dec.
 15, 1995, to Jan.
 6, 1996, the S&P 500 added 0.1 percent.
 During the Nov.
 13-19, 1995, shutdown, the benchmark index rose 1.3 percent, according to data by Jason Goepfert, president of SentimenTrader.com.